zopefoundation/zc.zk/src/zc/zk/README.txt

 ============

 You can install this as you would any other distribution.
-It rquires the kazoo Python ZooKeeper interface.
+It requires the kazoo Python ZooKeeper interface.

 Instantiating a ZooKeeper helper
 ================================